mozilla/moz-git-tools/README.markdown

 You might use `git-qparent` when running `git rebase -i`.  `git rebase -i master` will move your commits onto the tip of master, whereas `git rebase -i $(git qparent)` will allow you to edit your commits without moving them.

+## git-edit-files

+Open all the files modified in the specified rev range in your `$EDITOR`.
+(If no rev range is specified, open the files modified in your current branch.)

 ## git-qapplied

 Like `hg qapplied`, output the commits in this branch which are not in the master branch.